top of page

 Thomas Gable

-Beavers - not ungulates - are the primary pray of many wolves during summer in a southern boreal ecosystem.
+Beavers - not ungulates - are the primary prey of many wolves during summer in a southern boreal ecosystem.

 Break